Tibia/Fibula Fracture Open Reduction and Internal Fixation

 right away if you have a high fever, chills, severe pain that does not improve, or

-any loss of feeling in your leg.
+any loss of feeling in your leg or foot.

 Make sure to keep all of your follow-up appointments.
 You may need to have your stitches